In 2021, the department refreshed its pool of suitably qualified chairpersons appointed to chair CCCs of specifics projects in NSW.

 WEJ Paradice (AM) currently chairs the Mount Pleasant CCC, is a member of the NSW Independent Water Advisory Panel as well as a Member of the Newcastle International College Academic Board.
 He has significant experience as a board member on Government panels and has served on numerous steering committees and advisory boards.
 He was awarded the Order of Australia in 2008 for services to conservation, the environment and the community of the Hunter Region of NSW.
 WEJ Paradice has held several Board positions with the Hunter Catchment Management Trust and the Hunter Central Rivers Catchment Management Authority.
 He also led the Hunter Valley Research Foundation in an executive role for 30 years until his retirement from that organisation.
 He currently Chairs the Operations Committee of the Hunter River Salinity Trading Scheme and is a Conjoint Professor at the School of Environmental and Life Sciences at the University of Newcastle.

 John Turner is a qualified solicitor who has served in the NSW Legislative Assembly as both Member for Myall Lakes and the Deputy Speaker of the House.
-He has been an alderman and Deputy Mayor of Greater Cessnock Council.
-He has extensive experience in CCCs having chaired nine in the past four years, including Boggabri Coal Mine, Maules Creek Coal Mine and Karuah East Quarry.
-Mr Turner is currently the Acting Chair of Regional Development Australia (Hunter) part of a national network of committees that has been established by the Federal Government to bring together all levels of government to enhance the development of Australia's regions.
+He has been an Alderman and Deputy Mayor of Greater Cessnock Council.
+He has extensive experience in CCCs having chaired ten in the past, including Bulga Coal, Cabbage Tree Road Sand Quarry and Maules Creek Coal Mine.
+Mr Turner also has served on NSW committees looking in to intermodal transport hubs in rural and regional NSW and re-writing the Local Government Act.
+He has also served as the Administrator of MidCoast Council following council amalgamations in NSW.
+Currently he is chair of Regional Development Australia-Hunter, part of a national network of committees set up by the Federal Government to enhance regional development throughout Australia.

 Darryl Watkins is a leading communication and engagement specialist.
 As an Adviser to both State and Commonwealth Ministers and in his current role as Executive Director of specialist communication and engagement company KJA, Darryl delivers solutions for high profile and contentious projects.
 Darryl works with the community and government to provide solutions for issues management, stakeholder engagement and community relations.
 Darryl has applied his unique mix of skills and experience to projects involving sensitive environmental issues as well as balancing commercial considerations with community impacts.